The Guide for Buying Land, Building a House or Buying New Construction

-Here’s how you can buy your newly built home from a builder:
+Here’s how you can buy a newly built home from a builder:

-Find developers and builders in your area.
-There are national builders, regional builders and local builders you can research, and they all offer different floor plans, home types and community perks that will factor into your purchase decision.
+You can research national builders, regional builders and local builders, which all offer different floor plans, home types and community perks that will factor into your purchase decision.

 Check out master-planned communities or neighborhoods where builders appear to have lots for sale, or look online for builders with homes available for purchase.
 Real estate agents familiar with new construction homes can also be a great resource.

-Check out customizing options.
-By purchasing a home to be built in a community like this, you typically have a few floor plan options and the ability to customize add-ons, paint colors and surface and fixture materials to fit your preferences.
+By purchasing a home to be built in a planned community, you'll typically have a few floor plan options and the ability to customize add-ons, paint colors and surface and fixture materials to fit your preferences.

-Caballero notes that lenders and title companies that don’t frequently work with new construction homes may push back against the fact that a completion date can’t be determined right away.
-As a result, a national or regional builder may have preferred lenders and recommended title companies to help the process go smoothly.
+Lenders and title companies that don’t frequently work with new construction homes may be less inclined to approve a mortgage for a purchase when a completion date can’t be determined right away.
+For a smoother process, Caballero says a national or regional builder may have preferred lenders and recommended title companies.

 “The closer it gets to completion, the more definite the builder can be,” Caballero says.